Must Visit Cultural Heritage Sites

 Makli Necropolis, Sindh, Pakistan

-Makli Necropolis is the largest funerary place in the world with an area of 10 square kilometers.
+Makli Necropolis is the most massive funerary place in the world with an area of 10 square kilometers.
 This cemetery has housed more than one million tombs, including some remarkable funerary tombstones that belong to a number of royal people, Sufi saints, and revered scholars.
-The site is emblazoned as a UNESCO World Heritage Site in 1981.
+The site was decorated as a UNESCO World Heritage Site in 1981.